nvbn/nvbn.github.io/_posts/2014-10-05-csp-on-pyboard.md

     console.log(posts);
 });
 ```
-With clojurescript and core.async will be:
+With clojurescript and core.async it will be:

 ```clojure
 (go (let [users (<! (http/get "/users/"))]